 After your project is complete (with the exception of typing the final copy), you must schedule your oral defense.
 Contact the department office at least two weeks in advance of your anticipated defense date, so that an Oral Defense form can be prepared and a conference room reserved.
 If you made any changes to the title of your project and/or the members of your committee from the time that you proposed, please inform the department so that your information can be updated.

-According to department policy, you must have completed your oral defense by June 1st to participate in Spring commencement exercises.
+You must have completed your oral defense by the date stipulated by department policy in order to participate in Spring commencement exercises.

 Continuous Enrollment